documize/community/README.md

 Anyone who wants a single place for any kind of document.

-Anyone who wants to loop in external participants without leaking information.
+Anyone who wants to loop in external participants complete security.

 Anyone who wishes documentation and knowledge capture worked like agile software development.

 ## What's different about Documize?

 Sane organization through personal, team and public spaces.